 “There is one picture in the series where I tried to put that into an image.
 Gaya the Birth of an End was about me trying to create an image that explains the power of the release of the human spirit, how we are this wheel, these vibrations.
 If you throw a stone into a lake, the stone is gone, but the vibrations continue.
 In the same way the circle of life has sort of vibrations that go out, but come back into somebody.
 People may leave you physically but not in other ways.”

 Behind the scenes, Kirsty is certain she had help creating every aspect of Wonderland.
 She sees her mother’s love as an equal partner in the venture.
 If Maureen hadn’t taught her daughter to dream and embrace who she was Kirsty may have never become an artist.
 That same love was the alchemy required to transform the biggest tragedy of her life, the passing of her mother, into a masterpiece.

 Since her monumental book was published, life continues to take Kirsty down unforeseen paths.
 On Christmas Eve of 2015 she gave birth to their son, Finch.
 Shortly after that she was diagnosed with breast cancer.
 She went through treatment and today is cancer free.
-It seems like a natural for her to, once again, turn straw into gold.
+She went through treatment and today is cancer free.
+It seems natural for her to, once again, turn her struggles into light.